-- 1. The institute director establishes an Examination Board for all study programmes of the Fontys Hogeschool voor de Kunsten. - 2.
+- 1. The institute director establishes an Examination Board for each study programme or group of study programmes. - 2.
 The Examination Board's duties and responsibilities are laid down in the WHW.
 (Sections 7.12, 7.12b and 7.12c of the WHW).
-These include the following duties and responsibilities: - responsibility for guaranteeing the quality of testing; - responsibility for guaranteeing the quality of the organisation of and the procedures surrounding tests and examinations: - to determine objectively and professionally whether a student has passed an examination; - to award certificates and the diploma supplement; - to determine alternative tracks: - to assess applications for exemptions and reviews and to award applications for special facilities; - to determine whether an examination has been conducted in a way other than that prescribed in the TER: - approval of the details of a foreign minor or external minor; - to give advice to the institute director on advice regarding the continuation of studies to be issued; The composition of the Examination Board can be found on the-portal of FHK - 3.
-An application to the Examination Board can be submitted to the portal of the Examination Board
+These include the following duties and responsibilities: - responsibility for guaranteeing the quality of testing; - responsibility for guaranteeing the quality of the organisation of and the procedures surrounding tests and examinations; - responsibility for (the course of affairs surrounding) the conduct of tests of a study programme; - to determine objectively and professionally whether a student has passed an examination; - to award certificates and the diploma supplement; - to determine alternative tracks: - to assess applications for exemptions and reviews and to award applications for special facilities; - to determine whether an examination has been conducted in a way other than that prescribed in the TER: - approval of the details of a foreign minor or external minor; - to give advice to the institute director on advice regarding the continuation of studies to be issued.
+The composition of the Examination Board is laid down separately in the Composition of the Examination Board. - 3.
+An application to the Examination Board can be submitted to fhict-examboardes@fontys.nl (see also Article 26(2) and Article 27).